turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 					"boolean_value": true
 				}
 	```
 - Values can be accessed with bracket notation:
 	- given ``` shih_tzu = { "name"=> "Sodie" } ```
 	- ``` shih_tzu["name"]``` _returns_```"Sodie" ```

 Let's say we are making a list of items to pack for a trip.
 Why is a hash a good choice for storing this information?

 **THINK ABOUT IT**: With your partner, brainstorm another collection of data that could be stored in a hash.
+Be able to justify why a hash is a better option than an array.

 **WRITE:** What is **your** definition of a hash?

 ### Creating a Hash